PTSD Treatment Durham, NC

 How Does Ketamine Help With PTSD?

-Ketamine works by antagonizing NCDA receptors and stimulating the AMPA receptors responsible for the increased production of new receptors in the brain.
+Ketamine works by antagonizing NMDA receptors and stimulating the AMPA receptors responsible for the increased production of new receptors in the brain.
 For patients suffering from PTSD, this process of generating new connections between neurons is often affected.

 Ketamine treatment can be of great relief to patients suffering from PTSD by alleviating some of the symptoms, such as anxiety and a loss of interest in things that one enjoys.
 Ketamine treatment for depression is quite effective because the infusion works fast – sometimes within hours.